wesbos/React-Beer-Me/notes/02- Our First React Component.md

 Now there are a few things we need to create a component:

 1. React itself
-2. The ability to create Links with react-router - more on this soon

 ```js
 import React from 'react';